Always make sure your child attends regularly, arrives on time and wears the correct uniform

 Keep in touch with school and attend meetings

 You will be sent progress updates each term, a full annual report and an invitation to an annual Parents’ Evening

-If you are concerned about your child’s progress at any time, please contact the tutor; a daily report can be issued and you will receive feedback about issues like work-quality, behaviour and homework each evening
+If you are concerned about your child’s progress at any time, please contact the tutor or Curriculum Learning Tutor; a daily report can be issued and you will receive feedback about issues like work-quality, behaviour and homework each evening

-- If you have any issues that worry you, please contact the tutor earlier rather than later; if we don’t know about it, we can’t deal with it
+If you have any issues that worry you, please contact the tutor, or Curriculum Learning Tutor, earlier rather than later; if we don’t know about it, we can’t deal with it

-- If there are important changes in your child's life, please let his/her tutor know (medical problems, home circumstances, changes to contact details)
+If there are important changes in your child's life, please let their tutor know (medical problems, home circumstances, changes to contact details)